 What if we told you that you could edit various elements of your website, without needing to learn code or dive deep into WordPress or Wix?
-How is that possible, you ask?
 Enter, Google Optimize.

 What is Google Optimize?

 Google Optimize is yet another fantastic bit of kit in the tech giant’s arsenal of digital tools.
-It enables you to test various sections of your website – from images to buttons and text content – in order to further understand what your target market and web visitors engage with.
+It enables you to test and run experiments with various sections of your website – from images to buttons and text content – in order to further understand what your target market and web visitors engage with.

-Using a simple drag-and-drop system, Optimize is extremely straightforward, allowing everyone from small business owners right on through to experienced marketers and web developers to change their website(s) without the need for a deep-dive into the back-end of the site.
+Using a simple drag-and-drop system, Optimize is extremely straightforward, allowing everyone from small business owners right on through to experienced marketers and web developers to change their website’s user experience, without the need for a deep-dive into the back-end of the site.

 Why should I use Google Optimize?

 45% of small and medium businesses don’t optimise their websites via A/B testing, according to a recent survey.
-So what’s stopping them?
 The survey quoted two main sticking points: “a lack of employee resources” and a “lack of knowledge to get started”.

 Google Optimize solves both those issues with its simplicity and ease of access.
 No longer do business owners need a large, expensive team of web developers to continually make changes to (and test) their site.
 Instead, they can simply log in to Google Optimize and open up a world of easy amendments.